Today’s Wonder of the Day was inspired by Debbi from , . Debbi Wonders, “What kinds of raptors are there?” Thanks for WONDERing with us, Debbi!

-If you've ever seen the movie Jurassic Park, then you probably already have a mental image of what a "raptor" looks like.
+If you've ever seen the movies Jurassic Park or Jurassic World, then you probably already have a mental image of what a "raptor" looks like.
 Would you believe there are real raptors flying the skies today?
 It's true!
 Oh, and don't believe everything you see in the movies…

 Birds of prey are those birds that hunt for food from the air.
 They have exceptional sight that allows them to spot prey from a great distance.
 In fact, birds of prey have the keenest eyesight in nature with rapid focus and superior depth perception.

-They use these weapons to catch, kill and tear off the flesh of their prey.
-Their talons allow them to pick up and carry prey great distances, while their sharp beaks are perfect for tearing off bite-sized pieces that easily fit in the mouth.
+They use these body parts to catch, kill and tear off the flesh of their prey.
+Their talons allow them to pick up and carry prey great distances, while their sharp beaks are perfect for tearing off bite-sized pieces.

-Most birds of prey hunt for vertebrates (animals with backbones) or other birds.
+Most birds of prey hunt for vertebrates (animals with backbones) that can include mammals, fish, or other birds.
 Often, the prey can be quite large compared to the size of the bird.
 Most raptors, especially vultures and condors, also eat the carcasses of dead animals — called carrion.

-Unfortunately, their predatory lifestyle puts raptors at the top of the food chain.
-This means that raptors are sometimes endangered species, because they struggle to survive when food is difficult to find.
+Their predatory lifestyle puts raptors at the top of the food chain.
+Unfortunately, this means that raptors are sometimes endangered species, because they struggle to survive when food is difficult to find.

-So what about those dinosaur raptors that made Jurassic Park such a success?
+So what about those dinosaur raptors that made the Jurassic Park movie series such a success?
 As it turns out, Velociraptors were indeed real dinosaurs.
-However, they didn't look or behave exactly like the movie portrayed them.
+However, they didn't look or behave exactly like the way the movies portrayed them.

 Where the movie raptors had skin like lizards and were extremely smart, paleontologists would tell you that these types of dinosaurs — called dromaeosaurs — were much smaller (the size of children), about as smart as the average hummingbird and most certainly were covered in feathers.